OpenWebAdvocacy/website/src/posts/apple-filing-eu-appstores.md

 ---

-We’ve previously covered filings from Apple [claiming Safari is actually 3 browsers](https://www.macrumors.com/2023/11/04/apple-argued-safari-is-three-different-browsers) and that [iPadOS shouldn’t be regulated under the DMA](https://open-web-advocacy.org/blog/owa-eu-dma-submission-apple-ipados/) at all, but on Monday the EU published Apple's November filing, so we’ve been [able to see a bit more about what they’re requesting](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:C_202400563).
+We’ve previously covered filings from Apple [claiming Safari is actually 3 browsers](https://www.macrumors.com/2023/11/04/apple-argued-safari-is-three-different-browsers) and that [iPadOS shouldn’t be regulated under the DMA](https://open-web-advocacy.org/blog/owa-eu-dma-submission-apple-ipados/) at all, which are arguments that have not held much water in our minds.
+But on Monday the EU published Apple's November filing, so we’ve been [able to see a bit more about what they’re requesting](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:C_202400563).

 In this latest filing, Apple claims that:

-1. That the EU’s application of the DMA is an unproportionate intervention in the market for iOS.
+1. That the EU’s application of the DMA is a disproportionate intervention in the market for iOS.
 2. The AppStore should be considered 5 separate entities (iPadOS, iOS, watchOS, tvOS and macOS).
 We’ve [previously discussed](https://open-web-advocacy.org/blog/owa-eu-dma-submission-apple-ipados/) how Apple’s distinction between iPadOS and iOS is tenuous.
 3. That iMessage should not be considered a Gatekeeper because the EU has incorrectly concluded that iMessage is a number-independent interpersonal communications service, because iMessage is neither hardware nor subscription dependant.